-The mnemonic for each chapter is listed on the ICD-10-CM Chapter Cheat Sheet I am providing through the signup form.
+The mnemonic for each chapter is listed on the ICD-10-CM Chapter Cheat Sheet that I am providing through the signup form.

 For additional information about the specific types of codes that can be found in each chapter, refer to your current ICD-10-CM coding manual.

 Here are some examples to help you better understand how mnemonics will help you determine the first letter and chapter for each code.

 The mnemonic for Chapter 9, Diseases of the circulatory system (I00-I99), is “Infarction.”
 Think myocardial infarction or heart attack.
 This relates to the circulatory system.
 Therefore, a code related to the circulatory system begins with the letter “I.”